mcgraths/jquery.twitterlinks/README.md

 jquery.twitterlinks.js
 ==================

-jquery.twitterlinks.js turns URLs, Twitter @users &amp; Twitter #hashtags into working urls, within a given container (selector).
+This jQuery plugin turns URLs, Twitter @users &amp; Twitter #hashtags into working urls, within a given container (selector).

 This plugin is based on **jquery.tweetParser**, but has been modified to be a bit more accurate, multi-purpose and configureable.